Italy: In the Path of the Etruscans

 Day 9Petrarch’s Arezzo

 Arezzo was once one of the Etruscan Dodecapolis.
-Our all day walking tour will give us views of the city’s most celebrated sites.
+Our all-day walking tour will give us views of the city’s most celebrated sites.
 Dominating the city is The Duomo, or Cathedral di San Donato.
 It was built on what was an earlier Christian church and possibly of the ancient city’s acropolis.
-The interior is embellished with frescoes by Aretine artists, seven stained glass windows created in 1516-1524 by Guillaume de Marcillat, and a well-known 13th century crucifix by Cimabue.
+The interior is embellished with frescoes by Aretine artists, seven stained glass windows created in 1516-1524 by Guillaume de Marcillat, and a well-known 13th-century crucifix by Cimabue.
 The Medici Fortress is in the form of a star with five points.
 It was quarried from stone from the Roman amphitheater.
 Santa Maria della Pieve, with its striking façade, existed as early as 1008.

 Behind its Romanesque apse, our stroll along Corso Italia takes us through the Piazza Grande.
 This medieval square is encircled by several landmark buildings.
 Notably, we will see many different architectural styles, from medieval towers to the Renaissance Loggiato Vasariano, from the Gothic-Renaissance Palazzo della Fraternita dei Laici to Palazzo delle Logge designed by Vasari.
 A poet and scholar, Petrarch was the most famous man born in Arezzo.
 Located just off Corso Italia is Casa del Petrarca.
-Reputedly built on the 16th century remains of a medieval building, this is traditionally held to be Francesco Petrarch’s birthplace.
+Reputedly built on the 16th-century remains of a medieval building, this is traditionally held to be Francesco Petrarch’s birthplace.
 The Capella Bacci, in the apse of the Basilica di San Francesco, showcases Piero della Francesca’s fresco of the Legend of the True Cross, one of Italian art’s greatest works.
-Ivan Bruschi, a wealthy antiques dealer, restored the 13th century Palazzo del Capitano del Popolo in the 1960s.
-Now a museum, it houses his personal collection including art from Etruscan, Greek, Roman, medieval and Renaissance periods.
+Ivan Bruschi, a wealthy antique dealer, restored the 13th-century Palazzo del Capitano del Popolo in the 1960s.
+Now a museum, it houses his collection including art from Etruscan, Greek, Roman, medieval and Renaissance periods.
 The Roman Amphitheater is a skeleton of a once important theater that held 13,000 attendees.
 The archaeological museum behind it houses an impressive collection of Etruscan and Roman ceramics and glassware.
 Dinner is on our own.
 (B/L)

 Day 10Etruscan town of Volterra